Dysoxylum magnificum

-Dysoxylum magnificum is a tree in the family Meliaceae.
+Dysoxylum magnificum is a species of tree in the family Meliaceae.
 The specific epithet magnificum is from the Latin meaning 'magnificent'.

 Description

 The tree grows up to 25 m tall with a trunk diameter of up to 25 cm.
 The bark is brownish.
 The flowers are white.
 The fruits are brown when young, cream-coloured when ripe, roundish, at least 8 cm in diameter.

 Distribution and habitat

 Dysoxylum magnificum is found in Sumatra and Borneo.
 Its habitat is rain forests from sea-level to 500 m altitude.